✅ This post was reviewed and corrected as part of the 2026 Historical Accuracy Update.

 Heinkel 112

-The regiment was in general better armed than the Army infantry regiments.
+The regiment was, in general, better armed than the Army infantry regiments.
 Since each rifle squad was provided with two machine guns, in contrast to one in the Army, the fire power of the parachute companies was considerably greater than that of an Army rifle company, likewise, the fire power of the FS regiment’s heavy weapons companies, which had twelve heavy machine guns and six heavy mortars each, was somewhat greater than that of the Army heavy weapons companies.
 In contrast to the Army and Waffen-SS, the equipment and training of the regiment enabled it to employ all its heavy machine guns in concealed firing positions, a factor which proved effective in the subsequent fighting.

 Panzerschreck RPzB 54 Anti-Tank Launcher with Original Rockets (IMA-USA)

 The Panzerschreck, officially designated as the Raketenpanzerbüchse 54 (RPzB 54), was an 88-MM reusable AT rocket launcher developed by Nazi Germany during World War II.
-Nicknamed ‘Panzerschreck’, (Tank’s Dread), it was also referred to as ‘Ofenrohr’ (Stove Pipe) due to its appearance.
+Nicknamed ‘Panzerschreck’ (Tank’s Dread), it was also referred to as ‘Ofenrohr’ (Stove Pipe) due to its appearance.

 Design and Features: